openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 **If you have exited the Docker container** **`bash`** **prompts**, you may need to check if it's running and restart / reenter as needed.
+Any Docker containers that you created where you did not use the --rm option should still exist.

 To show which Docker containers are running: